fls-bioinformatics-core/ngsarchiver/README.rst

 ``-c`` argument performs the checks without the archive creation.

+When ``--force`` is specified then unreadable files and directories will be omitted from the archive.

 The format of the archive directory is described below in a separate section (see
 *Archive directory format*).
 The archiver will